devajmeireles/fraction/docs/using.md

 });
 ```

-Obviously, the _Fraction for Laravel_ can also resolve the new container's attribute:
+Obviously, the _Fraction_ can also resolve the new container's attribute:

 ```php
 <?php